MoonlightAnalytics/customer-churn-two-sample-t-test/README.md

 # Customer Churn Two-Sample t-Test Analysis

 ## Overview
-This project investigates whether there is a statistically significant difference in monthly charges between customers who churned and customers who remained with the company.

-An independent two-sample t-test was performed using Python to determine whether the average monthly charges differ between the two groups.
+This project investigates whether customers who churn have significantly different monthly charges than customers who remain with the company.
+An independent two-sample t-test was performed using Python to evaluate the difference in average monthly charges between the two groups.

----

 ## Business Question

-Do customers who churn pay significantly different monthly charges than customers who stay?
+Do churned customers pay significantly different monthly charges than retained customers?

----

-## Objectives
+## Dataset

-- Clean and prepare customer churn data
-- Explore monthly charge distributions
-- Perform an independent two-sample t-test
-- Interpret the statistical results
-- Draw business conclusions based on the findings

----
+- Customer Churn Dataset
+- Features used:
+  - Churn
+  - MonthlyCharges

-## Tools & Technologies
+## Tools
 - Python
 - Pandas
 - NumPy